2CARUS/introtoDatabase/README.txt

 5. Explore the GUI and interact with buttons.
 Try not to break anything 5b. unless your plan is to break things, then by all means go ahead 5c. if the program crashes, simply run it again

+Notes:
+- all ON DELETE and ON UPDATE are set to CASCADE if they are PK of table and FK to another table
+- if DELETE is specified on FK that is not part of PK, ON delete is changed to SET NULL